bbfrederick/picachooser/INSTALL.rst

         fredericklab/picachooser:VERSIONNUMBER \
             PICAchooser \
                 /data_in/FEATDIRECTORY \
-                --melodicdir /data_out/MELODICDIRECTORY
+                /data_in/MELODICDIRECTORY \
+                RUNMODE [otheroptions]

-You can replace the PICAchooser blah blah blah command with any program in the package (currently only "grader", which classifies timecourses) - after the fredericklab/picachooser:latest, just specify the command and arguments as you usually would.
+You can replace the PICAchooser blah blah blah command with any other program in the package (currently only "grader", which classifies timecourses) - after the fredericklab/picachooser:latest, just specify the command and arguments as you usually would.